akoemov/functional-buns/README.md

-# functional - Java 8 Buns
+# functional-buns - Java 8 Buns

 use with Gradle